thenasko/mathematics-in-the-world/logic/tiling.md

 The first question is very simple.
 Since $$8^2 = 64$$ is not divisible by 3, we cannot tile the entire board.

-After removing a corner the number of squares is $$8^2 - 1 = 63$$, which is divisible by 3.
+After removing a corner the number of squares is $$8^2 - 1 = 63$$ which is divisible by 3.
 On the other hand, experimenting with the problem quickly leads one to the suggestion no such tiling is possible.
 The two color argument we presented above doesn't lead to a contradiction, so we need to work harder.
 In this case three colors suffice.

 Suppose we start with a hypothetical tiling of the board with one corner removed.
 By rotating, we can arrange so this corner is in the top left position.
-There are two ways to color the board worth noting.
+There are two ways to color the board worth investigating.

 |        | Coloring A                           | Coloring B                           |
 |:------:|--------------------------------------|--------------------------------------|